New York Times: Current aide accuses Cuomo of sex harassment

 Meanwhile, polling suggests that while Cuomo’s support slipped following the allegation of groping at the Executive Mansion, his political base hasn’t abandoned him.

-A new Quinnipiac University poll of 905 registered voters found that while 43% believe he should resign, 36% of women polled said he should quit, and 23% of Democrats.
+A Quinnipiac University poll of 905 registered voters found that while 43% believe he should resign, 36% of women polled said he should quit, and 23% of Democrats wanted him to resign.

 Cuomo says he never touched anyone inappropriately.
 He has apologized, though, for what he said were attempts to engage in office banter that he now realizes offended women who worked for him.